nova-video-player/aos-avos/doc/audio_speed_audiotrack_architecture.md

 - `rst_to_ts_delta` / `ts_to_rst_delta` rescale pure durations without touching the anchors.

 Whenever `stream_set_av_speed` succeeds (or the audio hardware reports a quantised ratio), the current playback position is captured and used as the new anchor so in-flight buffers keep their ordering.
+This AudioTrack path intentionally avoids seek-based realignment; the optional frame‑accurate seek is restricted to the atempo path when explicitly enabled.

 ### A/V Synchronization and Video Pacing